ComputerMentorsGroup/MTA-SoftwareDev/Lesson-3/README.md

             }
 ```

-* So here's the meat of our program.
+Here's the meat of our program.
 The REMAINDER (or modulus) will be checked against each INTEGER next to **case**.
-When it finds a match, the program "breaks" and stores the zodiac string where the break-out occured.
+When a match if found, the program "breaks" and stores the zodiac string where the break-out occured.

 * `Console.WriteLine("Your Chinese Zodiac is the sign of the " + zodiac);`
    * Here we print out the zodiac string that was stored in the previous step.